 Keeping your Lincoln home warm during the winter sometimes requires creative solutions.
 If you’re suffering through the winter with an inefficient heating system, the good news is that you have several effective and efficient options available.
 One option that many customers choose is a series of mini-split systems that work together to provide reliable heat throughout the winter.
 There are several important considerations that determine if a large-scale mini-split installation is right for your home.
-To ensure you make a wise investment, check out this guide from your friends at John Henry's Plumbing, Heating, and Air to learn more about the ins and outs of mini-split HVAC systems.
+To ensure you make a wise investment, check out this guide from your friends at John Henry's Plumbing, Heating, Air, and Electrical to learn more about the ins and outs of mini-split HVAC systems.

 What Is a Mini-Split System?